Learning to Cope with Performance

 q.

-plenty of time – do not feel hurried or frantic before a performance.
+Arrive in plenty of time – do not feel hurried or frantic before

 r.

-something to keep yourself from listening to other players – use
+Do something to keep yourself from listening to other players –

-crayons/coloring book, do word puzzles, listen to calming tapes, etc.
+use crayons/coloring book, do word puzzles, listen to calming tapes,

 s.